 Providing death certification is a legal obligation for doctors, as a Medical Certificate of Cause of Death (MCCD) must be produced before a death can be registered.
-The doctor who attended the patient during their last illness should complete the MCCD.
-The cause of death must be certified to the best of the doctor’s knowledge and belief.
+An MCCD can only be completed by a registered medical practitioner and the cause of death must be certified to the best of the doctor’s knowledge and belief.

 There are some deaths which must be reported to the coroner or procurator fiscal (PF).
-If there are any doubts about the cause of death, these can be discussed with the coroner, medical reviewer or PF.
+If there are any doubts about the cause of death, these can be discussed in the first instance with the medical examiner (in England and Wales) or medical reviewer (in Scotland).
+The coroner or PF may also need to be informed.

 The regulations vary within the UK jurisdictions and doctors should have a good working knowledge of those which apply to their work.
 Similarly, there can be local procedures to follow and doctors should be familiar with the standard practice in their area.